Brian Stollery

 Brian Stollery is a Canadian comedian and actor.

 Career

 Stollery has been a standup comedian performing on CBC radio programs such as: The Debaters and Laugh Out Loud.
 He has appeared at the Winnipeg Comedy Festival, the Alberta Comedy Spectacular: Best of the West television program, and the Sudbury Comedy Festival.
 He was a finalist at the Big Sky Comedy Festival.

-Stollery is heard regularly on the Sirius XM's Just For Laughs Canada channel.
+Stollery is heard regularly on the SiriusXM's Just For Laughs Canada channel.
 He has released three comedy albums namely; Nice Enough (2009), For Brian Out Loud (2015) and Lost My Sense Of Taste (2022).
 He has been featured in multiple local and international news media.

 As an actor, Stollery trained at the National Theatre School of Canada and has appeared in movies such as Legends of the Fall, Rat Race, Bury My Heart at Wounded Knee and a few others.
 He also starred as Wally the bartender in the CBC Television Series, Tom Stone.